 If the unit is attempting to reach the dosing acid pump when the pump is disconnected a "NEED PUMP" message appears on the numerical display.
 The unit will automatically detect if the dosing acid pump is connected.

 ACID PIPE

-The Check Valve and the internal tube of the dosing acid pump require replacing every 180 days.
-"ACID PIPE" message appears on the numerical display when they need to be replaced.
+The Check Valve and the internal tube of the dosing acid pump unit require replacing every 180 days.
+An "ACID PIPE" message appears on the numerical display when the time comes to replace them.